Wade Nichols: Early life

-Parker was born in Manhattan, New York, and raised in Freeport, New York.
+Posa was born in 1946 in Manhattan, New York, and raised in Freeport, New York.
 He attended the Philadelphia Museum College of Art, studying furniture design.
 During his stint at PMCA, he won a role in a touring company production of The Trojan Women.
 He later attended New York University and the Herbert Berghof Studio, where he studied acting.
 He supported himself by working as a carpenter for several years.

 Career

-Parker's first feature film role was in the gay adult film Boy 'Napped (1975).
+Posa's first feature film role was in the gay adult film Boy 'Napped (1975).
 He subsequently appeared mostly in straight porn films shot in New York, such as Summer of Laura (1975), Jail Bait (1976), Barbara Broadcast (1977), Teenage Pajama Party (1977), Maraschino Cherry (1977), Punk Rock (1977), Take Off (1978) and Blonde Ambition (1981).
-Parker was credited as Wade Nichols in most of the adult films in which he appeared.
+He was credited as "Wade Nichols" in most of the adult films in which he appeared.

-In 1979, using the name Dennis Parker, he recorded a disco album on Casablanca Records, titled Like an Eagle.
-The album was produced by Village People creator and producer, known as Jacques Morali.
-He was Parker's boyfriend at the time.
+In 1979, using the name "Dennis Parker", he recorded a disco album on Casablanca Records, titled Like an Eagle.
+The album was produced by Village People creator and record producer, Jacques Morali, of whom he was boyfriend at the time.
 He also toured Europe to promote the album.
 That same year, Parker appeared as a singer in a disco club in the French film Monique, with "Like an Eagle" being used as its theme song.
 The title track was released as a single and appears on the box set The Casablanca Records Story (1994).
 "New York By Night", another song recorded as Dennis Parker, peaked at No. 11 on the South African music charts in 1980.

 Parker joined the cast of the soap opera The Edge of Night in 1979 as Police Chief Derek Mallory.
 He continued in the role until 1984.